Accessibility Statement

 If the Penalty charge is not paid or successfully challenged (after 14 days from when the notice was served/issued)

-If the Penalty charge is not paid on or before the end of the 28 day period as specified on the front of the penalty notice or successfully challenged, the Council many serve as Notice to Owner (NTO) on the owner of the vehicle requiring payment of the penalty charge.
+If the Penalty charge is not paid on or before the end of the 28 day period as specified on the front of the penalty notice or successfully challenged, the Council many serve a Notice to Owner (NTO) on the owner of the vehicle requiring payment of the penalty charge.
 The owner can then make representation to the Council against the penalty charge and may appeal to an independent adjudicator if those representations are rejected (the notice to owner will contain instructions for doing this).

 If representations are received before a Notice to Owner is served they will be considered as per instructions above.
-However, once a NTO has been issued representations must be made in the form, manner and at the time specified on the notice and the owner must follow the instructions carefully.
+However, once a NTO has been issued, representations must be made in the form, manner and at the time specified on the notice and the owner must follow the instructions carefully.

 Further information about Civil Parking Enforcement (including PCN’s and NTO’s) is available online at www.patrol-uk.info/ Link to External Website